nfugal/natefugal.tech-website/src/posts/homenetwork2.md

   + Ubiquti UniFi AP-AC Lite
 + Storage
   + FreeNAS
-  + SuperMicro SC846TQ-R900B Chassis w/ 24x 3.5" HDD bays (only 12 populated currently)
+  + SuperMicro SC846TQ-R900B Chassis w/ 24x 3.5" HDD bays (only 8 populated currently)
   + SuperMicro MBD-H8DME-2-O
   + 2x Quad-Core AMD Opteron™ Processor 2372 HE @2.1GHz
   + 32 GB RAM ECC DDR2
-  + Intel® EXPI9404PTL NIC in a 4gig LAG to the Brocade Switch
+  + Intel® EXPI9404PTL NIC in a 4gig LAG to the **Cisco** Switch
-  + On board NICs connected to the Brocade Switch as well, but not in the LAG
+  + On board NICs connected to the **Cisco** Switch as well, but not in the LAG
   + IPMI Card
   + 4x Seagate Ironwolf 6TB in RAID10
   + 4x HGST Deskstar NAS 4TB also in RAID10